dsrichard97/consulting-f9477/content/pages/index.md

     text: >
-      Our approach makes a distinct difference: by merging profound statistical knowledge and experience with cutting-edge technologies and holistic methodologies, we empower you to drive success and forge a future brimming with exceptional possibilities.
+      Our approach makes a distinct difference: by merging profound statistical knowledge and experience with cutting-edge technologies and holistic methodologies, we empower you to drive success.
     badge:
       label: What sets us apart
       color: text-primary